Spyobird/blog/content/posts/marks.md

 In our hypothetical model, small bottles were priced at £4.21 per unit, while large bottles were priced at £2.60 per unit.
 As large bottles are 2 units of smoothie each, this comes up to £5.20 per bottle, only £1 more than the price of small bottles.
 While this is not exactly the same scenario as the cheaper 750ml bottles I had, we can easily see how this may extend that the price of large bottles can become cheaper than the price of small bottles, due to price discrimination.

 Now we do have to address some assumptions made.
 The biggest of which is why would consumers (even the on the go one) purchase the more expensive small bottles when the large bottles are much cheaper.
-We previously saw that consumer 1 would choose small bottles only if $P_s-c_{\text{conv}}<P_\ell$.
+We previously saw that consumer 1 would choose small bottles only if $P_s-c_{\text{conv}}\ltP_\ell$.
 In this case, the £4.21 small bottle is much more that £0.20 more than the £2.60 cost of the large bottle per unit of smoothie.

 The answer lies in information asymmetry.
 Normally we like to assume consumers have full information about the goods they can buy.
 In this case, that might not be so.
 As mentioned, the small bottles are placed right at the front of the store, while the large bottles are hidden in the back.
 The consumer that is on the go probably does not have the information about the large bottles, or is unwilling to commit the time to find them.
 This artificially inflates the demand of small bottles, as large bottles are less substitutable.
 Consumer 1 might think the only type of smoothie are in the small bottles.
 On the other hand, consumer 2 looks for the more value for money smoothies, overcoming this information asymmetry and purchasing the larger bottles instead.